irvine5k/marketplace/README.md

 ```

 **Profile**

-You want to run in profile mode to check the performance.
+If you want to run in profile mode to check the performance.

 Follow this documentation:
 - [Flutter Performance Profiling](https://flutter.dev/docs/perf/rendering/ui-performance)